 Another critical element when learning scales is to not only memorize the scale but also learn it's application.
-Learn how to apply it in a musical context - over what chords, in what key.
-Practice these scales as per the video lessons and use jam tracks in various keys.
+Learn how to apply it in a musical context, over what chords, in what key, etc. Start by memorizing and practicing the five applications for minor pentatonic as listed in this eBook on page six.

-Minor Pentatonic - The Expanded Scales
+Minor Pentatonic - The Expanded Shapes